The Walking Stick

 The Walking Stick is a 1970 British crime drama film directed by Eric Till and starring David Hemmings and Samantha Eggar.
 It was based on the 1967 novel of the same title by Winston Graham.
-"Cavatina" was used as the film's theme, eight years before the piece became famous as the theme for The Deer Hunter (1978).

 Plot

 Deborah Dainton suffers from a limp as a result of polio.
 Treatment for the disease as a child has left her claustrophobic and reclusive in large crowds.
 Her rigid and controlled life is transformed when she meets a struggling artist, Leigh Hartley, at a party she begrudgingly attends to please her parents.
 Although she is not interested in Leigh, his persistence pays off when she finally agrees to go out on a date with him.
 Deborah is initially defensive toward Leigh, but he begins to grow on her.
 Leigh brings Deborah home for some coffee, where he asks to paint her portrait, which she declines but, eventually, allows.
 Some time later, Deborah persuades Leigh to see if he can sell some of his artwork to an art museum but his work is bluntly rejected by the curator.
-The couple then attempt to make love at Leigh’s home but Deborah suffers a panic attack, which embarrasses her.
+The couple then attempt to make love at Leigh's home but Deborah suffers a panic attack, which embarrasses her.
 However, Leigh reassures her, saying that he doesn't mind and then proposes that Deborah move in with him, and she agrees to, much to the dismay of her parents.

 Deborah soon discovers that Leigh has been married.
 When she confronts him about this, he apologises and says he didn't want it to ruin their blossoming relationship.
 Eventually, Leigh and Deborah make plans to buy an antique shop for themselves to sell his art as well as any valuable antiques Deborah scouts out.
 However, Leigh believes that the couple cannot afford to do this any time soon and asks Deborah for help in a robbery that he says he will personally have nothing to do with.
 Deborah works at an antiques shop that is holding a value of £200,000 in a vault.
 Leigh says that if Deborah offers security details of the antiques shop to his thieving associates, the couple will receive some of the stolen money to open their shop.